chinab333/hello-world/README.md

 # hello-world
 Henlo peeps!
-Chinab here, I've been learning coding for quite a few time now but consider me a noob.
+Chinab here, I've been learning coding for quite a few days now but consider me a noob.